rachel-o-donnell/Hangman/README.md

 bug that was fixed during a big clean up - my \ neaded to be \\ in order to not break the lines in graphics.

+bug 5:
-word area is not being completed immediately.
+choose_valid_word was messed up because I had and statements instead of or.
+Fixed the min and max of each length word also word area is not being completed immediately.

+figuring out how to connect the words inside the base of the display was lengthy!

+if you input the and invalid y/n at rules a 2nd time it